Note: This granting program is paused for the April 1, 2022, deadline. It will return as a new updated program for Oct. 1, 2022, deadline.

 To be eligible for RISCA funding during this time, a project must conform to established safety standards and regulations at the time of project implementation.
 We understand these regulations are shifting, and your project may have to shift or pivot to comply.
 If you are awarded a grant, and your project shifts due to federal, state, county, or city COVID-19 regulations, you will need to update the grant program director via email.
 More information and details will be in the grant agreement form.
 For current state level regulations impacting school, you should visit: covid.ri.gov and ride.ri.gov/InsideRIDE/AdditionalInformation/Covid19.aspx.

 Learning in and through the arts plays a critical role in the growth and development of our youngest residents.
 Project Grants for Education (PGE) provide support to artists and cultural organizations collaborating with schools and other educational entities to:

 - Increase access to high quality curriculum-based arts learning for all RI children and youth.

 - Foster the professional development of artists and educators.

 - Engage the participation of families and other community members in arts learning for children and youth.

-- Help to ensure that all Rhode Island youth are able to demonstrate proficiency in one or more art forms at or before graduation from high school.
+- Help to ensure that all RI youth can demonstrate proficiency in one or more art forms at or before graduation from high school.

-- A non-profit organization incorporated in and conducting business in the State of Rhode Island, with 501(c)(3) tax exempt status from the Internal Revenue Service, registered with the Rhode Island Secretary of State, governed by a revolving board of directors, trustees or advisory board drawn from the community at large and shown to be actively involved in the governance of the organization (for confirmation that your nonprofit organization is incorporated in the State of Rhode Island, visit the Secretary of State’s database).
+- A non-profit organization.
+Your organization must be incorporated in and conducting business in the State of Rhode Island, with 501(c)(3) tax exempt status from the Internal Revenue Service, registered with the Rhode Island Secretary of State, governed by a revolving board of directors, trustees or advisory board drawn from the community at large and shown to be actively involved in the governance of the organization (for confirmation that your nonprofit organization is incorporated in the State of Rhode Island, visit the Secretary of State’s online database.